 To apply for the MS in Applied Economics Program, use Lehigh's online application system.
 There is $75 application fee.

 The MS in Applied Economics application essay should provide a summary of your career objectives and relevant work experience with reference to the chosen field of graduate study, and the leadership experience and skills you will bring to your peer group.
 The essay should not exceed two pages in length.
 This is your opportunity to set yourself apart from the other applicants, in your own words.
 The essay should be uploaded in the online application.

 Your professional resume should list your education and professional achievements.
 Include your computing skills.
 The resume should be uploaded in the online application.

-The GMAT or GRE test score submission is Optional* for MS in Applied Economics (MSAE) applicants who have earned an undergraduate degree from an accredited college or university with an overall undergraduate GPA of 3.3 or better and meet the following criteria:
+The GMAT or GRE test score submission is Optional* for MS in Applied Economics (MSAE) applicants from an accredited college or university with a current undergraduate GPA of 3.3 or better and meet the following criteria: